pixelnest/pixelnest.github.io/work/bulletml-for-unity/customization/index.md

 }
 ```

-- `BulletObject source` is a link to the bullet object requesting the aim.
+- `GameObject source` is a link to the game object requesting the aim.
 This way you can link the aim request to a game object and get a transform position.

 Another use case is when you have two players and want the enemies to target one or the other but not always the same.

 <md-warning>
-**Breaking change:** the `source` parameter was introduced in the version **1.1.2** of the plugin.
+**Breaking change:** the `source` parameter was introduced in the version **1.2** of the plugin.
 </md-warning>

 <br />And that's it.
 All you need to know to use _BulletML for Unity_ at its full potential have been learned.
 Happy hacking.